KaiFig/Unit_4/Project/read_me.md

 ```
 The above code shows how I used the computation thinking skills pattern generalization and abstraction and also decomposition in the code for the shopping list.
 I split the shopping list into two parts, making sure to only take the information that is only necessary for each one.
 For the first I made sure to get the post id and the user id for the shopping list url as I needed to add data to the database.
 Having the post id made it easy for me to do that.
 However, if I had the post id, it would be hard to show all of the ingredients as it would be post sensitive.
 Therefore, I made a second method without the post_id that showed all of the ingredients.
 Therefore, this shows how I only used the variables that were only needed and how I disregarded the ones that weren't important.

+This part of the code was particularly challenging as I had to figure out how to both upload the posts to the database, and at the same time, show all the posts ingredients.
+This led me to splitting them into to routes as one needed the postid and the other didn't.

 ## Algorithim design
 ```.py
 @app.route('/new_post', methods=['GET','POST'])